LincaMarius/ISAP-1_Control_Unit/README.md

 ![ Figure 8 ](/Pictures/Figure8.png)

-Now all the equations have been modified to use only NAND gates, as you can see there are no more (+) symbols in our equations, so we no longer use AND gates.
+Now all the equations have been modified to use only NAND gates, as you can see there are no more (+) symbols in our equations, so we no longer use OR gates.

 The final schematic is identical to the original SAP-1 computer schematic, except for the inversion of the control signals, because the blocks implemented in the Logisim program have positive control logic.